-Urosepsis Nursing Diagnosis & Care Plan
+Urosepsis: Nursing Diagnoses & Care Plans

-When a urinary tract infection is left untreated, it can spread systemically, leading to urosepsis, causing organ failure and death.
+When an urinary tract infection is left untreated, it can spread systemically, leading to urosepsis, causing organ failure and death.
 Urosepsis is sepsis due to an infection of the urinary tract, bladder, or kidneys.
 Nearly a quarter of sepsis cases occur from a urogenital infection.

 Symptoms of urosepsis depend on the infected part of the urinary tract, how far the infection has spread, and its progression.
 It will usually include symptoms of UTI, including: